Poverty Alleviation Coalition

 Many displaced people live in extreme poverty.
 The most vulnerable among them are so poor that they can’t engage in activities from most regular livelihood programmes.
 They are also short of basic know-how and lack confidence in their abilities.
 All this makes escaping extreme poverty even harder.

-In response to this global poverty situation among refugees and in line with the Global Compact on Refugees, UNHCR formed a global coalition with the World Bank Partnership for Economic Inclusion and 13 NGO partners.
+In response to this global poverty situation among refugees and in line with the Global Compact on Refugees, UNHCR formed a global coalition with the World Bank Partnership for Economic Inclusion and 16 NGO partners:

-In line with the Global Compact on Refugees, we formed a global coalition with the World Bank Partnership for Economic Inclusion and 13 NGO partners: BOMA Project, BRAC, Caritas Switzerland, Concern Worldwide, Danish Refugee Council (DRC), GOAL, HIAS, Innovation for Poverty Action (IPA), Mercy Corps, Norwegian Refugee Council (NRC), Trickle Up, Village Enterprise and World Vision.
+AVSI, BOMA Project, BRAC, Caritas Switzerland, Concern Worldwide, Danish Refugee Council (DRC), Fundacion Capital, GOAL, HIAS, Innovation for Poverty Action (IPA), Mercy Corps, Norwegian Refugee Council (NRC), Refugee Self-Reliance Initiative (RSRI), Trickle Up, Village Enterprise and World Vision.

-The aim of this coalition is to alleviate poverty particularly among vulnerable refugees and host communities by offering a personalized response to individual needs.
-The coalition is uniquely put together and able to combine forces of humanitarian and development actors with complementary expertise:
+This Coalition aims to alleviate poverty, particularly among vulnerable refugees and host communities, by offering a personalized response to individual needs.
+The Coalition is uniquely put together and able to combine forces of humanitarian and development actors with complementary expertise:

-- Members with a strong and wide presence in developing and refugee-hosting countries; and
+Members with a solid and wide presence in developing and refugee-hosting countries and

-- International and intergovernmental organizations able to mobilize political will and financial support required for an impactful response to the poverty situation of refugees and host communities.
+International and intergovernmental organizations can mobilize the political will and financial support required for an impactful response to the poverty situation of refugees and host communities.

 The approach was pioneered by the Bangladesh Rural Advancement Committee in 2002 with a success rate of 75% in poverty graduation.
-It has since been tested in over 15 countries including 10 refugee situations.
+It has since been tested in over 15 countries, including ten refugee situations.